cognitedata/cdp-spark-datasource/README.md

-# Spark data source for CDP API
+# Spark data source for the Cognite Data Platform API

+A [Spark](https://spark.apache.org/) data source for the [Cognite Data Platform](https://doc.cognitedata.com/).

 Supports read and write for raw and clean data types.